Plazmazist/PaperMarioDatabase/README.md

-# The Paper Mario Cookbook
+# The Paper Mario Cookbook Database
 Recipe database for PM:N64/TTYD. specifically meant for helping with 100% completion as you progress through either game.